plattenschieber/GP_RASA_kfz-chatbot/README.md

 ```

 ### Run
 In order to run the chatbot you will need to create a docker network which is called 'chatbot'.
 You can do this by running the following command:
 ```bash
 docker network create chatbot
 ```
-The chatot could be started in different modes with  different purposes:
+The chatbot could be started in different modes with  different purposes:

 * *local* - in local mode the bot will be trained with the locally located domain file and supplies an api to interact with.
 You can start the bot with the following command:
    ```bash